Updated: Sep 6, 2021

 Pailin was born in Bangkok and moved to Vancouver for her college education in Nutrition Studies.
-She studied cuisine in San Francisco and started her Youtube career while in culinary school.
+She studied culinary arts in San Francisco and started her Youtube career concurrently.
 Now, many years later she is an online authority of Thai cuisine, producing high quality educational and entertaining recipe videos.
 She is the author of the book Hot Thai Kitchen, Demystifying Thai Cuisine with Authentic Recipes to Make at Home.

 Mark Wiens of Migrationology.com and Big on Spice

 Mark is American by birth but grew up in various countries around the world.
 He currently lives in Bangkok with his wife, Ying, and their adorable child.
 His life's passion is food and travel, which he celebrates through his blog Migrationlogy.com and his Youtube videos.
 Mark speaks fluent Thai and has cultivated a vast network in Bangkok of chefs, non-profit organizations and locals working in Thai food and hospitality.
 His videos are a fantastic way to learn about Thai cuisine, regional dishes and ingredients.
 His most recent video endeavour is called Big on Spice which explores vegan Thai food and uncommon fruits and vegetables in Thailand.
 His site hosts a Bangkok City Guide which focuses heavily on food experiences in the city.
 If you find yourself in Bangkok, you can stop by his Kaprao Restaurant, Ped Mark, where he and a few buddies are cooking up the spiciest Pad Ka Prao in Bangkok!